-E4tech supported the World Resource Forum (Sustainable Recycling Initiative) with the drafting, testing and continuous improvement of a set of "Guidance Principles" for sustainable management of secondary (recycled) metals.
+E4tech supported the World Resource Forum (Sustainable Recycling Initiative) with the drafting, testing and continuous improvement of an ISO IWA (standard) for sustainable management of secondary (recycled) metals.

 Metal recycling, especially from electronic waste, is highly harmful for the environment and workers, as it usually happens in less developed countries.
 The Guidance Principles aims to address environmental and socio-economic issues of metal recycling.
 They are developed following a multi-stakeholder consensus-based process.
 E4tech contribution to the Guidance Principles included:

 1) The writing and formatting of the Guidance Principles, including background, scope, references, definitions, environmental and socio-economic principles, objectives & requirements, implementation steps, as well as traceability requirements, assurance (i.e. how compliance is evaluated through 1st, 2nd or 3rd party verifications) and governance.